When you think of chocolate frosting, you may immediately think of chocolate cake which is a Worldwide favourite treat.

-This healthy vegan frosting is one of those delicious discoveries I made whilst experimenting for healthy plant based alternatives to your average high fat, high sugar fare.
+In this post we will show you how to make healthy chocolate frosting, which is one of those delicious discoveries we made whilst experimenting for healthy alternatives to the average high fat, high sugar counterparts .

 - WEIGHT LOSS – Yes, sounds crazy right?
-But no no, coconut oil helps the body to burn fat more efficiently, and this includes that dangerous middle fat that seems to accumulate around the stomach.
-You know the stuff that seems to be really hard to get rid of even with diet and exercise.
-Well, turns out coconut oil may help with that, which I have to agree with myself, as when I eat more of this oil (though, no more than 2 tablespoons a day) I do feel fuller and more satiated.
+But no, coconut oil helps the body to burn fat more efficiently.
+This includes that dangerous middle fat that seems to accumulate around the stomach, especially as you get older.
+You know the stuff that seems to be really hard to get rid of, even with diet and exercise?

-- CALORIE BURNER – Coconut oil contains medium chain triglycerides which may help boost calorie burn by up to 5%.
-This study showed that at 1-2 tablespoons per day, coconut oil produced the burning of an 120 extra calories.
-It is not however recommended that you eat more than this amount per day as it is still a saturated fat.
-Albeit a healthier one.
+- CALORIE BURNER – Coconut oil contains medium chain triglycerides.
+These may help boost calorie burn by up to 5%.
+This NCBI study showed that at 1-2 tablespoons per day coconut oil produced the burning of an 120 extra calories.
+It is not, however, recommended that you eat more than this amount daily as it is still a saturated fat, albeit a healthier one.

-- APPETITE SUPPRESSANT – Studies show that coconut oil’s medium chain fatty acids have an ability to increase feelings of fullness unlike most other fats.
-This in turn leads to less hunger pangs, and of course less snacking
+- APPETITE SUPPRESSANT – Studies show that coconut oil’s medium chain fatty acids have an ability to increase feelings of fullness, unlike most other fats.
+This in turn leads to less hunger pangs, which of course means less snacking.

 Just use normal (and much cheaper) cacao powder if you plan to use it in your cooked bakes as it still contains lots of nutrition, but raw is definitely superior.